 - Prisoner activities and programs

 To find this kind of information, you will have to do a search for their driving record.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Did you search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your story might make it easier for others.

 Tell Your Story

 The FBI has a listing of the Ten Most Wanted Criminals.
 In St Helena Parish,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 While the prospect of serving a jail sentence in the St Helena Parish jail is very scary, in time you will settle into the daily routine there.
 All inmates get an alarm for wake-up every morning at 6:00 AM, and then you’ll have roll call.
 Then you will have breakfast.
 Following breakfast you will work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in St Helena Parish Jail, your experiences would be welcomed, if it can help another person to deal with it.